 A single text message sent at 9:15 PM in the recipient’s time zone costs $500.
 Send that message to 1,000 people and you face $500,000 in potential liability.
 If a court finds the violation was willful, damages triple to $1.5 million.

 This is not hypothetical.
-In March 2025, a South Florida law firm filed over 100 TCPA lawsuits alleging time-of-day violations from text messages sent outside permitted hours.
+In March 2025, a South Florida law firm filed over 100 TCPA lawsuits alleging time-of-day violations from text messages sent outside permitted hours, with the total exceeding 480 cases by mid-2025.
 These cases targeted lead generators, insurance agencies, and solar companies whose automated systems failed to account for recipient time zones.

 Calling hour violations are among the easiest TCPA claims to prove.
 Unlike consent disputes that require document retrieval and interpretation, time violations have clean timestamps.
 The call log shows 9:03 PM.
 The recipient’s location shows Eastern Time.
 The violation is binary and undeniable.